Ayesha Afzal

 Short Bio

-Ayesha Afzal is a researcher working towards the PhD degree at the professorship for High Performance Computing at Erlangen National High Performance Computing Center (NHR@FAU), Germany.
-She holds a Master’s degree in Computational Engineering from the Friedrich Alexander University, Erlangen-Nürnberg, Germany, followed by a Bachelor’s degree in Electrical Engineering from the University of Engineering and Technology, Lahore, Pakistan.
-Her PhD research lies at the crossroads of analytic performance models, performance tools and parallel simulation frameworks, with a focus on first-principles performance modelling of distributed-memory parallel programs in high-performance computing.
-She further conducts research in multi-core and parallel architectures, parallel computing and algorithms, parallel programming models, modern C++, and domain-specific languages.
+Ayesha Afzal is a researcher at Erlangen National High Performance Computing Center (NHR@FAU) in Germany.
+She holds a master’s degree in computational engineering from the Friedrich-Alexander-Universität, Erlangen-Nürnberg, Germany, and a bachelor’s degree in electrical engineering from the University of Engineering and Technology, Lahore, Pakistan.
+Her PhD research lies at the crossroads of analytic performance models, performance tools and parallel simulation frameworks, with a focus on first-principles performance modelling of distributed-memory parallel programs in HPC.
+She also conducts research in multi-core and parallel architectures, parallel computing and algorithms, parallel programming models, and domain-specific languages.
+She is actively involved in HPC initiatives like KONWHIR with Leibniz Supercomputing Centre (LRZ) on performance optimization and NHR’s project on enhancing energy efficiency and managing operational costs across NHR centers.

 • Master thesis, 2024: Extending a Simulation Framework for Performance Assessment of Parallel Applications